pkkshadow/Volt-Mod/README.md

 # Volt-Mod

+This is a voltage mod board for modifying gpus or motherboards.
+What this allows is adjusting voltage of the vcore (voltage of the core) vmem (voltage of the memory) or other various voltages that need tweaking.

 Version 0.3!

 Re-did the layout of the board, cleaned up the wiring, and added a micro usb port.